 - Any agency responsible for conducting employment-related background checks under 34 U.S.C. § 40102(a).

-Each individual jurisdiction makes its own determination as to which agencies conduct employment-related background checks under 34 U.S.C. § 40102(a).
+Each jurisdiction determines which agencies conduct employment-related background checks under 34 U.S.C. § 40102(a) in that jurisdiction.
 To meet this requirement, jurisdictions must check within their own governmental structure to determine:

 - which agencies conduct such background checks; and